Sierra Leone vice president places himself in Ebola quarantine

 Cases of Ebola, which has killed nearly 10,000 people in Sierra Leone, Liberia and Guinea during a year-long epidemic, have fallen off sharply in recent weeks.

 Of 99 new confirmed Ebola cases in the region during the week to Feb.
-22, however, 63 were in Sierra Leone according to the World Health Organisation's weekly report.
+22, however, 63 were in Sierra Leone according to the World Health Organization's weekly report.

 Sam-Sumana's bodyguard John Koroma died early this week.